Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

+- Baltimore's games this season have gone over 44.5 points five of nine times.

-- Baltimore and its opponents have combined to put up more than 44.5 points in five of nine games this season.
+- Chicago has combined with its opponents to score more than 44.5 points in three of nine games this season.

 - Sunday's total is 2.1 points higher than the combined 42.4 PPG average of the two teams.